wvanderp/GoldDiggersLog/locations/farms/Snobeedle Orchard and Meadery.md

 [[Galadriel i sael|Galadriel]] is banned form the Meadery

-a bottle of fine wine is 15 GP a barrel of ok wine is 90 GP
+a bottle of fine wine is 15 GP a barrel of okey wine is 90 GP there is no 1 GP wine. a mult is 8 CP